Skip to main content

 Control and monitoring

 All engine processes are monitored and controlled by the engine control unit fully automatically.
 The broader range of tasks means military engine control systems must take on more functions than a commercial control unit.
-The environmental conditions to be endured are also much more demanding, such as acceleration loads of up to nine times their own weight.

 Did you know?